Lumi-supercomputer/lumi-userguide/docs/software/index.md

 [software-stacks]: ../runjobs/lumi_env/softwarestacks.md
 [module-env]: ../runjobs/lumi_env/Lmod_modules.md
 [software-library]: https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs
+[install-policy]: ./policy.md

 ---
-On this page you find guidance on ways to install additional software on LUMI.
+On this page you find information of the pre-installed software on LUMI, and guidance on ways to install additional software yourself.
 A full overview of software that is either installed in the LUMI software stacks, or available as a LUMI-specific build recipe for the [EasyBuild][easybuild] package manager, can be found in the [LUMI software